olafmoriarty/spooktober-6/README.md

 # *Across the Board*
+*Communicate with the living.
+Restore your lost memories.
+Awaken your spiritual powers.*

 This is a work in progress which when it's complete will hopefully resemble a visual novel.